What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 For headaches, rubbing a decoction or infusion of stevia into the scalp will help.

-Mix chamomile (tablespoon) and honey grass (teaspoon).
-Pour the collection with a glass of boiling water, cool to 36 ° C, strain.
+Mix chamomile (a tablespoon) and honey herb (a teaspoon).
+Pour a glass of boiling water over the collection, cool to 36 °C, strain.

-Every morning, use for douching, spending the entire volume of the prepared product.
+Use for douching every morning, using the entire volume of the prepared product.
 The duration of treatment is 10 days.

-Tea with honey grass, decoction or infusion of stevia is recommended to wipe the skin of the face to improve the condition of the epidermis and eliminate age spots.
-By rubbing any of these products into the scalp, you can get rid of dandruff and give your curls a healthy shine.
+It is recommended to wipe the skin of the face with tea with honey herb, decoction or infusion of stevia to improve the condition of the epidermis and eliminate age spots.
+By rubbing any of the listed products into the scalp, you can get rid of dandruff and give your locks a healthy shine.

-Traditional medicine does not give exact information about the frequency of use and duration of use.
+Traditional medicine does not provide accurate information about the frequency of use and duration of use.

-Stevia mask.
-In a decoction or infusion of honey grass, moisten gauze folded in several layers and apply to the skin of the face and neck for 20-30 minutes.
-Wash off with cool water.
+Mask with stevia.
+Moisten gauze folded in several layers in a decoction or infusion of honey herb and apply to the skin of the face and neck for 20–30 minutes.
+Wash with cool water.
 Repeat once a week.

-By itself, stevia is not a magic pill that can get rid of unnecessary kilograms: without proper nutrition and physical activity, the process of losing weight is impossible.
-However, the zero calorie content of the plant, its beneficial features(acceleration of metabolism, removal of toxins, normalization of the digestive system) and sweet taste make honey grass indispensable for those who dream of gaining or keeping slender body, as a safe for health and figure sweetener.
+Stevia itself is not a magic pill that can get rid of unnecessary pounds: without proper nutrition and physical activity, the process of losing weight is impossible.
+However, the zero calorie content of the plant, its beneficial features(acceleration of metabolism, removal of waste and toxins, normalization of the digestive system) and sweet taste make honey herb indispensable for those who dream of gaining or maintaining slender body, as a sweetener that is safe for health and figure.

 Video: stevia for weight loss

 This question does not have a clear answer.
-Some sources do not recommend using honey grass for children under 12 years of age, while others, on the contrary, advise including stevia in the baby's menu for allergic diathesis.
+Some sources do not recommend consuming honey herb for children under 12 years of age, while others, on the contrary, advise including stevia in the child’s menu for allergic diathesis.

 Recipe for tea for the treatment of diathesis in children.
-Pour a teaspoon of dry leaves with a glass of boiling water, leave for 15-20 minutes.
-Give the child instead of tea.
+Pour a glass of boiling water over a teaspoon of dry leaves and leave for 15–20 minutes.
+Give to a child instead of tea.

-Whether to use stevia in the treatment of children, each parent decides for himself.
+Each parent decides for himself whether to use stevia in treating children.
 However, before using the plant for medicinal purposes, consultation with a pediatrician is required.

-Traditional healers advise using stevia in the treatment allergic diathesis The child has
+Traditional healers advise using stevia in treatment allergic diathesis The child has

 Contraindications and precautions

 Stevia is contraindicated in case of individual intolerance to the plant.
-Some sources do not recommend the use of honey grass during pregnancy and lactation, as well as children under 12 years of age.
+Some sources do not recommend using honey herb during pregnancy and lactation, as well as for children under 12 years of age.

-You can use honey grass with caution when:
+You can use honey herb with caution when:

 • high or low blood pressure;